FaijulAmin/ttsky-QuadNeuro-Engine/docs/info.md

 None required.
 Standard TinyTapeout pin interface only.

-## Why hardware wins
+## Conclusion

-A CPU multiplies these matrices sequentially (~64 multiplications in series).
-This chip fires **8 multiplications simultaneously** every clock cycle, completing the full 4×4 multiply in 8 cycles — using a 33 MHz clock that draws µW, vs a GHz CPU drawing watts.
-The tiled accumulation mode extends this advantage to arbitrarily large matrices.
+While a CPU performs matrix multiplication sequentially, this chip executes 8 multiplications in parallel per cycle, completing a 4×4 multiply in just 8 cycles at microwatt power.
+Because matrix multiplication dominates neural network computation, accelerating it provides a major performance advantage, while ReLU adds essential nonlinearity at almost no hardware cost.
+Tiled accumulation and shared multipliers allow the same compact hardware to scale efficiently to larger matrices.
+Together, these features implement the core operations of neural network inference faster and more efficiently than a general-purpose processor.